intel-analytics/BigDL-2.x/docs/docs/Orca/orca-tf-estimator.md

 * `batch_size`: batch size per thread.
 * `feature_cols`: feature_cols: feature column names if train data is Spark DataFrame.
-* `labels_cols`: label column names if train data is Spark DataFrame.
+* `label_cols`: label column names if train data is Spark DataFrame.

 This method returns evaluation result as a dictionary in the format of {'metric name': metric value}